ericrommel/python_test_automation_book/weeks/week07/week07.md

 # Week 7: Web Automation with Playwright

-## General information:
+## Playwright general information:
-Playwright
-It is the powerful tool for Web Test automation (UI and API) in different programming languages:
+Playwright is the powerful tool for Web Test automation (UI and API) in different programming languages:
 -TypeScript,
 - JavaScript,
 - .NET,